NATIONAL POLLUTANT DISCHARGE ELIMINATION SYSTEM

 Street Sweeping Program

-The frequency of cleaning varies from once a week on major thoroughfares in the city to monthly in lower-use residential streets.
+The frequency of cleaning varies from once a week on major thoroughfares to quarterly in lower-use residential streets.

-The city provides debris pickup which includes leaf and brush pick-ups that are available to all city residents.
+The city provides debris pickup, which includes leaves and brush, weekly to all city residents.

 Fleet Maintenance Program